-Frank Hurt Secondary School
+Frank Hurt and Guildford Park Secondary Schools

 The Industrial Technology Department is designed to teach students a hands-on approach to learning.
 Students start learning the basic skills that can lead to careers in Trades and Technology.
 In juinor grades students will be introduced to safe use of machines, while creating a variety of exciting projects.
 Courses are designed to give the students a basic knowledge and the ability to continue into the senior courses.
 Students will demonstrate their learning through variety of labs and projects.